raspberrypilearning/comic-character/en/step_6.md

 You previously created a function `displaySummary()` which would be used as an event handler when your users click the "Create" button.

-However, you have changed this event attribute to `validateForm()` which will handle the response first to check if your user has completed all the details on the superhero form.
+However, you have changed this event attribute to `validateForm()` which will handle the response first, to check if your user has completed all the details on the superhero form.

 --- task ---

-Create a function `validateForm()` to act as the new event handler.
+Create a function `validateForm()` which will be the new event handler.

 --- code ---
 ---